d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 ## Exercises

-1. Try different values of the `num_examples` argument in the `load_data_nmt` function.
+1. Try different values of the `max_examples` argument in the `_tokenize` method.
 How does this affect the vocabulary sizes of the source language and the target language?
 1. Text in some languages such as Chinese and Japanese does not have word boundary indicators (e.g., space).
 Is word-level tokenization still a good idea for such cases?
 Why or why not?

 :begin_tab:`mxnet`